 Bank management suggests that employees share their questions, concerns, suggestions or complaints with someone who can address them properly.
 In most cases, an employee’s supervisor is in the best position to address an area of concern.
 However, if you are not comfortable speaking with your supervisor or you are not satisfied with your supervisor’s response, you are encouraged to speak with anyone in management whom you are comfortable in approaching.
 Supervisors and managers are required to report suspected violations of the Code of Ethics Policy to the Bank’s Compliance Officer, who has specific and exclusive responsibility to investigate all reported violations.
 For suspected fraud or securities law violations, or when you are not satisfied or uncomfortable speaking with a Bank manager, individuals should contact the Bank’s Compliance Officer directly.

 The Bank’s Compliance Officer is responsible for investigation and resolving all reported complaints and allegations concerning violations of the Code of Ethics Policy and, at her discretion, shall advise the President and CEO and/or Audit Committee.
 She has direct access to the Audit Committee of the Board of Directors and is required to report to the Committee at least annually on her compliance activity.
-The Bank’s Compliance Officer is Morgan McDaniel and her phone number is 409-763-1271 Ext.
-119. If you are not comfortable speaking with Morgan McDaniel, or if she is unavailable and the matter is urgent, you may contact the Chairman of the Bank’s Audit Committee, Dotsy Balentine at 409-744-9791.
+The Bank’s Compliance Officer is Jill Fredo and her phone number is 409-763-1271 Ext.
+1986.
+If you are not comfortable speaking with Jill Fredo, or if she is unavailable and the matter is urgent, you may contact Lighthouse Services, Inc. for anonymous reporting in any of the following ways: